 For a woman with a regular period, conception typically occurs about 11-21 days after the first day of the last period.
-Most women do not know the exact date of conception, and their conception date is merely an estimate based on the first day of their last period.
+Most women do not know the exact date of conception because it can be challenging to know exactly when ovulation occurs.
+Thus, their conception date is merely an estimate based on the first day of their last period.

 Calculating Due Date:

 Estimated Due Date

 Based on the last menstrual period, the estimated due date is 40 weeks from the first day of the period.
 This is just an estimate since only about 5% of babies are born on their estimated due date.